creative-connections/Bodylight.js-Components/src_aurelia-bodylight-plugin/docs/usersguide/quiz.md

 <bdl-quiz question="Match terms and definition:"
 	  type="match"
 	  terms="unstressed volume | stressed volume | volume"
-	  answers="volume that does not generate pressure | volume that generates pressure | sum of unstressed and stressed volume" explanations="explanation why answer 1 is false (separated by pipe)|explanation why answer 2 is true" title="Custom check answer title">
+	  answers="volume that does not generate pressure | volume that generates pressure | sum of unstressed and stressed volume">
 </bdl-quiz>
 ```

 <bdl-quiz question="Match terms and definition:"
 	  type="match"
 	  terms="unstressed volume | stressed volume | volume"
-	  answers="volume that does not generate pressure | volume that generates pressure | sum of unstressed and stressed volume"
+	  answers="volume that does not generate pressure | volume that generates pressure | sum of unstressed and stressed volume">
-	  explanations="explanation why answer 1 is false (separated by pipe)|explanation why answer 2 is true"
-	  title="Custom check answer title">
 </bdl-quiz>